aiman-hussain07/project2/README.md

 # New Project
-This project was created from localgit  system.
+This project was created from local git  system.
 Created by Aiman Hussain